jorendorff/cell-gc/README.md

 *   No dependency on linters or compiler plugins

-*   An API that's consistent with a high-performance implementation (though right now cellgc is not speedy)
+*   An API that's consistent with a high-performance implementation (though right now cell-gc is not speedy)

 *   Fun